pylotylo/Periodic-Table-/README.md

 additional information regarding the properties of each element that are useful in chemistry bookwork and lab work!

+I've also tried to convert the list of element constants in both a separate JS file as well a a JSON file, but have had some issues loading those in the framework.js file.
+I'll return to that issue at somepoint if need be, but for now things are moving in the right direction
 _____________________________________________

 learning JS as I work on this,